Skip to main content

 About this role

-The Tenants Victoria legal service assists renters living in private rental, public and community housing, and rooming houses and caravan park residents to maintain fair, secure, and dignified housing.
-We provide a rental law phone advice line, negotiation assistance, representation, and advocacy.
+Tenants Victoria assists renters living in private rental, public and community housing, and rooming houses and caravan park residents to maintain fair, secure, and dignified housing.
+We provide rental law information and advice, negotiation assistance, representation, and advocacy.

-We currently have some law student placement vacancies.
-These are volunteer positions, available 1 to 2 days a week for a minimum of 12 months, with the opportunity for extension.
+We offer volunteer opportunities suitable for anyone interested in contributing to our mission.
+These positions are available 1 to 2 days a week for a minimum of 6 months, up to 12 months with the opportunity for extension.

-The main purpose of the role is to provide high-quality paralegal and administrative support to the legal services team, including providing casework support, drafting legal documents and letters, corresponding with clients, making referrals, preparing summaries, attending VCAT hearings, and more.
-In return, Tenants Victoria will provide you with real world training that allows you to put your legal knowledge into practice.
+As a volunteer, you will provide high-quality support for renters, including casework support, drafting legal documents and letters, corresponding with clients, making referrals, preparing summaries, attending VCAT hearings, and more.
+In return, Tenants Victoria will provide you with real world training that allows you to apply your skills in a practical setting.

 Our office is in Melbourne’s CBD, and we require all volunteers to work onsite during their placement.